ANURAGTIGGA/data-grabber/README.md

 3. The JavaScript framework you chose, along with any major plugins or packages you installed.

-    framework/library used
+    framework/library used is

        React JS

-    major packages used
+    major packages used is

         react-infinite-scroll-component - for lazy loading of data

-4. The page load time of your application, and how you measured this time.
+5. The page load time of your application, and how you measured this time.

-5. Any optimisations you did to decrease the load time or increase performance.
+6. Any optimisations you did to decrease the load time or increase performance.

     performance -
     Rendering of large list of data can freeze/block the UI and reduce performance.